 - Workers age: The higher the age of the worker is, the more probable they are to be regarded permanently disabled.
 This is because when older workers have been subjected to damage, they heal at slower rates than younger workers.

 - Knowledge: The lower a person's education, the more likely they are to be regarded as permanently and totally disabled.
 A worker who dropped out of school is more likely than someone with a graduate degree to be found disabled.
 Someone with a university degree may be able to work a job with a low level of physical labor (such as a desk job), while a GED holder would not be able to acquire these job opportunities as easily.
 Experienced lawyers use educational levels to their clients' benefit.

 - Transferable Abilities: The insurer and the judge will determine whether the injured worker's skills are transferable to other occupations in the economy.
 The less likely these skills are transferable, the more likely someone will be classified as Permanently and Totally Disabled.

 - Injury: The extent of the injury is the most critical element in deciding if an injured worker is Permanently and Totally Disabled.
 The more severe the injury, the more likely a person is to be classified as Permanently and Totally Disabled.

 While not all badly injured employees are entitled to permanent and total disability benefits, consulting with an experienced Massachusetts attorney is the best approach to find out whether you are.

 An expert attorney can assess your work accident case and health records to see if you qualify for the greater weekly rate of disability benefits.
+If your workers' compensation claim has been denied, speak to an attorney to discuss you options as soon as possible, You may still be entitled to compensation.
 If an attorney believes you are entitled to these benefits, they will know how to proceed legally to protect you and acquire them.
-To schedule a consultation, call the Bellotti Law Group P.C. immediately.
+To schedule a consultation, call the Bellotti Law Group P.C. at 617-225-2100.